savoirfairelinux/building-inclusive-open-source-software/docs/E-CBU.md

 # 🎯 Conclusion, bibliography and useful resources

 !!!
 Info "In this module"
-    This module conclude the training, recapitulating what we learn, giving perspective about it and recapitulating our bibliography, including resources that infused our work even if they were not explicitly cited.
+    This module concludes the training by giving its key takeaways and linking them together, as well as recapitulating our bibliography, including resources that infused our work even if they were not explicitly cited.

 **⛳️ Section**: *E. To conclude and go further*